Associate Professor; Associate Vice Provost for Equity and Diversity; Director, Institute for Equity, Diversity, and Advocacy (IDEA)

 I see myself as an interdisciplinary intercultural educator who has applied an interculturalist or culturally intelligent framework on multicultural and international counseling psychology and teacher education.
 The adjectives multicultural and international are essential.
 Multiculturalism reflects my view that diversity, in the broadest sense of the word goes beyond race and ethnicity to include such categories as gender, class, nationality, ability, sexual orientation, religion, and the myriad complex intersections which comprise our identities.
 International reflects my belief that counseling psychology, like many other disciplines we study in the U.S., is still predominantly a western notion with assumptions and values that do not easily translate to countries that are trying to construct systems of providing psychological services in the context of international development.
 My goal is to help communities understand and discover indigenous ways of helping and how to evolve or adapt services that respect and reflect local cultural values.
 While doing so, I tend not to view the world as an east-west schism but view societies within globalization’s impact and the hybridization of cultures.

-I am also a member of the international education graduate faculty for the graduate minor in international education.
+- Member of the international education graduate faculty for the graduate minor in international education

 - Exemplary Diversity Leadership Award, American Counseling Association/Association for Multicultural Counseling and Development